pablofdeziv/sudoku_solver/README.md

 1. Open the project in Eclipse or any Java IDE.
 2. Compile all files in `/src`.
 3. Run the main class
-4. 4.
-Check `sudokusSolution.txt` for the output.
+4. Check `sudokusSolution.txt` for the output.

+> 📥 Note: Each line in `sudokus.txt` contains a single puzzle with 81 digits.
+> Dots (`.`) represent empty cells, and the puzzle is read row by row.

 ## 📝 License